Death of Somnath Suryawanshi: Arrest and Death

 Suryawanshi, a resident of Pune was on a visit to Parbhani to appear for his final-year law examination.
 Police took Suryawanshi to the Government Hospital, Parbhani, for alleged complaints of chest pain, where doctors declared him dead.
 Police initially claimed that he was not tortured.

-As his death occurred in judicial custody, it was demanded by the dalit organisations that his autopsy be conducted at a hospital with forensic facilities and should be done in-camera.
+As his death occurred in judicial custody, it was demanded by the Dalit organizations that his autopsy be conducted at a hospital with forensic facilities and should be done in-camera.

 His preliminary autopsy report showed the cause of death as shock due to multiple injuries.

 Aftermath

-Prakash Ambedkar, a prominent dalit leader and a grandson of Dr. B. R. Ambedkar, reached Parbhani and pressed upon the administration to get the autopsy done in-camera at a government hospital with forensic facilities.
+Prakash Ambedkar, a prominent Dalit leader and a grandson of Dr. B. R. Ambedkar, reached Parbhani and pressed upon the administration to get the autopsy done in-camera at a government hospital with forensic facilities.

 Mahavikas Aghadi (MVA), the opposition coalition in the state, raised the issue of police brutality in the death of Suryawanshi in the winter session of the assembly.

 On 4 July 2025, the Aurangabad bench of Bombay High Court observed that the death of Somnath Suryawanshi was a custodial death and violation of fundamental rights.
 The court ordered a First Information Report (FIR) to be filed within a week.